-Director Compensation for 2022
+Director Compensation for 2023

-In 2022, each director who was not an employee of the Company or one of its subsidiaries received, in quarterly installments, an annual cash fee for his or her service on the Board and additional annual cash fees for services as a committee chair or the chair of the Board.
-For 2022, the rate of annual cash fee was increased from \$60,000 to \$80,000, effective as of the 2022 Annual Meeting of Stockholders and blended based on those two rates for 2022, and the additional annual cash fees were payable at the rate of \$30,000 for service as the chair of the Audit Committee; \$20,000 for service as the chair of the Compensation and Human Capital Committee or the Nominating, Governance, and Sustainability Committee; and \$100,000 for service as the chair of the Board.
-The Board approved the increase in the annual cash fee for services on the Board following the recommendation of the Nominating, Governance, and Sustainability Committee, which had recommended this \$20,000 annual increase based on an analysis of several factors, including the committee's review of survey and peer group data prepared by Compensation Advisory Partners, which indicated that the increased amount was more consistent with the market median, and the Company's historical non-employee director compensation practices.
+In 2023, each director who was not an employee of the Company or one of its subsidiaries received, in quarterly installments, an annual cash fee for his or her service as follows: \$80,000 for service on the Board; an additional \$30,000 for service as the chair of the Audit Committee; an additional \$20,000 for service as the chair of the Compensation and Human Capital Committee or the Nominating, Governance, and Sustainability Committee; and an additional \$100,000 for service as the chair of the Board.
 Directors are reimbursed for expenses incurred in connection with attending meetings.